Speech-to-speech models

 -

-From the 'Large language model' drop-down, choose the real-time model.
+From the 'Large language model' drop-down, choose the speech-to-speech model (marked with

 Set the number of 'Max output tokens' to 1,000 or larger.